helloimalemur/mayday/README.md

 2. **Alert Triggering**: Clients can trigger alerts based on certain conditions.
 3. **Notification of Nearby Clients**: When a client triggers an alert, nearby clients are notified.

+## prerequisites
+    docker
+    make
+    rust
+    npm/node

+## Development workflow
+    # start db in docker and run rust code
+    make dev
+    # build and start both db and mayday in docker containers
+    make init
+    # build images only
+    make build
+    # build and up the new images
+    make up

 ## docker/.env
 ```dotenv
 MARIADB_HOST=127.0.0.1